SPURRING INVESTMENT, GROWING TOGETHER, TARGETING INNOVATION, PROTECTING THE ENVIRONMENT, AND MORE.

 It brought together representatives from business, trade unions, civil society, academia and media around about 50 sessions (plenary debates, IdeaFactories, Discovery Lab, panels with lunch, etc.) to share their views on the most critical issues confronting the world and feed into the Ministerial Meeting.

 UNLOCKING INVESTMENT FOR SUSTAINABLE GROWTH AND JOBS

-    The MCM will take place under the chairmanship of the Netherlands, with the Czech Republic, France and Korea as vice-chairs.
+The MCM took place under the chairmanship of the Netherlands, with the Czech Republic, France and Korea as Vice-Chairs.

-    The meeting will bring together OECD Members and Partner countries (Ministers from 34 member countries and Brazil, China, India, Indonesia, South Africa), and several international organisations, to discuss policies that can help unlock stronger, fairer and greener growth.
+The meeting brought together OECD Members and Partner countries (Ministers from 34 member countries and Brazil, China, India, Indonesia, South Africa), and several international organisations, to discuss policies that can help unlock stronger, fairer and greener growth.

-    The MCM will pay special attention to promoting investment, enhancing innovation, fostering education and skills, strengthening the multilateral trading system and improving the business climate, including through responsible business conduct.
+The MCM paid special attention to promoting investment, enhancing innovation, fostering education and skills, strengthening the multilateral trading system and improving the business climate, including through responsible business conduct.

-    Discussions will address the legacies of the crisis, with a strong focus on identifying new policy initiatives to meet the challenges of our time.
+Discussions addressed the legacies of the crisis, with a strong focus on identifying new policy initiatives to meet the challenges of our time.

-    This year’s MCM will feature an innovative format by which Ministers and senior officials will engage in forward-looking scenario based policy discussions to exchange views on how best to further stimulate international economic and development co-operation.
+This year’s MCM featured an innovative format by which Ministers and senior officials engaged in forward-looking scenario based policy discussions to exchange views on how best to further stimulate international economic and development co-operation.